faizanahemad/science-reader/new_features.md

   - Clear current checkboxes once a message is sent by user.
   - Prioritize this over message length checkbox.
   - We use selected messages by running over all messages in chat and seeing if any is selected, if yes then we use this otherwise we don't.
-- Debug Login, Debug Websearch, convert word to pdf (convert_doc_to_pdf) as a call to convertapi.
 - Logging of stdout.
 - Stateless Chat for immediate uses.
 [Done]
   - Make initial chats stateless always and only make then stateful if user chooses to.
 This way no need to make a search tab.